Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 Are we persevering through problems and conflicts rather than caving into them?

-Try sitting down and going over this list with each other.
-Keep in mind that this is a time to help you to grow closer to each other —not to use it as a time to belittle and shame each other.
-Ask your spouse for forgiveness in the areas where you’ve fallen short of what God would have you be as a spouse.
+Make it a point to go over this list with each other.
+Keep in mind that this is a time to help you to grow closer together.
+Hence, this is not a time to belittle and shame each other.
+When it’s needed, ask your spouse for forgiveness in the areas where you’ve hurt him or her.

-And be gracious in humbly giving forgiveness—as Christ has done for you when you’ve done wrong.
-You may even want to come up with your own scripture verses and questions to ask each other.
+And when your spouse asks for forgiveness, be gracious in giving it.
+This is what Christ has done for you when you’ve done wrong, and asked for it.
+You may even want to come up with your own scriptures and questions to ask each other.

-Post them on your wall or in a prominent place as a reminder of how you know you are to live with each other —to the glory of God.
+Lastly, post them in a prominent place as a reminder of how to live with each other —to the glory of God.
 This is also a great witness for others too see.
-The point is to “be imitators of God”“and live a live of love, just as Christ loved us and gave Himself up for us as a fragrant offering and sacrifice to God” (Ephesians 5:1-2).
+The point is to “be imitators of God”… “and live a live of love, just as Christ loved us and gave Himself up for us as a fragrant offering and sacrifice to God” (Ephesians 5:1-2).

 Steve and Cindy Wright